 By Tim Clinton

-Recent years have been kind to the Washington State University women's basketball team.
+Recent years have been kind to the Washington State University women's basketball team, except for the just concluded 2025-26 season.

 The Cougars made the NCAA tournament three straight years in 2021, 2022 and 2023, then reached the Women's Basketball Invitational Tournament in 2024 and the NIT in 2025.